Ritik2084/ecommerce-supplychain-analytics/README.md

 # ecommerce-supplychain-analytics
 Project Overview
-This project analyzes the Olist Brazilian E-commerce dataset using SQL and Excel (Power BI dashboards coming soon).
+This project analyzes the Olist Brazilian E-commerce dataset using SQL and Excel (Power BI dashboards).
 The focus is on supply chain and operations KPIs: sales trends, customer behavior, product performance, seller efficiency, and payment methods.

 Source: Olist Brazilian E-commerce Dataset